 The application package consists of a complete application with no application fee, official transcripts of all undergraduate work, two references, a goals essay, a current resume and official GMAT scores (MBA only).

 Reference Letters can be from supervisors, past instructors or others who can attest to the importance of the master's degree in enhancing your professional development and comment on your ability to pursue and successfully complete a graduate program.

 The goals essay is a typed paper expanding.
 Why the Masters Degree Would Help Me Achieve My Professional Goals with specific reference to the chosen program; significant achievements; planned career and community or personal activities, including what you can contribute to the program.

 Two years of professional, full-time experience is required, although the experience does not have to be in the field of study you are pursuing.
 The MPNA and MMIS program will take into account internship and volunteer experience as well.

 Yes, in several ways.
-Along with the application materials already mentioned (application, $20 fee, two letters of recommendations, goals essay, transcripts, resume and GMAT or assessments), students planning to study on an F-1 student visa must submit an affidavit of financial support, photo copies of passport and I-94, transfer verification form (available from the graduate program office) and, if transferring from another U.S. college of university, a copy of the I-20.
+Along with the application materials already mentioned (application, two letters of recommendations, goals essay, transcripts, resume and GMAT or assessments), students planning to study on an F-1 student visa must submit an affidavit of financial support, photo copies of passport and I-94, transfer verification form (available from the graduate program office) and, if transferring from another U.S. college of university, a copy of the I-20.
 Students not living in the Twin Cities Metro area and unable to complete the skills assessment can substitute a GMAT or GRE score.

 Students receiving an undergraduate degree outside the United States must also submit a TOEFL score and a WES or ECE transcript evaluation.